What are Steroids?

-- Eczema (atopic eczema): This is a skin condition that causes the skin to feel itchy, scaly, dry and cracked.
+- Eczema (atopic eczema): This skin condition causes the skin to feel itchy, scaly, dry, and cracked.
 It may even lead to severe skin inflammation.
-This inflammation causes the skin to become red, dark brown or gray depending on skin tone.
-It usually is a long-term condition that affects the major part of the skin such as the hands, backs, knees, faces, scalps, etc. However, it can still be controlled and treated using topical steroids.
+This inflammation causes the skin to become red, dark brown, or gray, depending on skin tone.
+It usually is a long-term condition that affects the central part of the skin, such as the hands, backs, knees, faces, scalps, etc. However, it can still be controlled and treated using topical steroids.
 It is the most common form of eczema.

 Find it >> HERE

-- Dandruff: This is a skin condition that usually affects the scalp making it dry, itchy.
+- Dandruff: This skin condition usually affects the scalp, making it dry and itchy.
 It causes white flakes on the scalp and hair.
 Using a shampoo containing topical corticosteroids should help in treating this skin condition.

-- Nappy Rash: This is a skin condition in babies that causes a sore and itchy red patch of skin on the baby’s bottom-most especially.
+- Nappy Rash: This is a skin condition in babies that causes a sore and itchy red patch of skin on the baby’s bottom most.
 It can also happen in the form of spots or blisters.
 Using a cream containing topical steroids can help with this situation, especially when it is in its severe state.

-This is a skin condition that can occur in the mouth, groin, nails and other parts of the body.
+This skin condition can occur in the mouth, groin, nails, and other body parts.
 It causes a cluster of glossy elevated colored blotch on the affected area.
-This area is usually sore, itchy and red.
+This area is usually sore, itchy, and red.
 Using a medication containing topical steroids can help with this condition.

-- Discoid Lupus Erythematous: This is a condition that causes skin rashes, extreme fatigue and inflammation of the joints.
+- Discoid Lupus Erythematous: This condition causes skin rashes, extreme fatigue,, and inflammation of the joints.
 It can also lead to weight loss and extreme joint pain.
 This condition can be controlled by using creams that contain topical steroids.

-- Skin Irritation: Skin irritation who is characterized by swollen, itchy and red parts of the skin can be caused by many factors.
+- Skin Irritation: Skin irritation characterized by swollen, itchy, and red skin parts can be caused by many factors.
 An insect bite is a factor.
-Applying a medication that contains topical steroids would be effective in alleviating the pains.
+Applying a medication that contains topical steroids would be effective in alleviating the pain.

 Combination with Other products:

-Topical steroids are usually used with other ingredients such as anti-bacteria and anti-fungal to create a more effective result.
-The risks involved in using topical steroids with other drugs are quite low and there is no significant effect on the potency of topical steroids when combined with other products.
+Topical steroids are usually used with other ingredients, such as anti-bacterial and anti-fungal, to create a more effective result.
+The risks involved in using topical steroids with other drugs are quite low, and there is no significant effect on the potency of topical steroids when combined with other products.

 These other drugs do not affect the concentration or effect of topical steroids.
-However, it is strongly advised that the use of other topical medications should not be carried out at the same time as topical corticosteroids to avoid creating more adverse effects.
+However, it is strongly advised that other topical medications should not be carried out simultaneously as topical corticosteroids to avoid creating more adverse effects.

 How Topical Corticosteroids Are Used:

-If you purchase any type of topical steroid from over the pharmaceutical counter, ensure you follow the instructions on the leaflet.
+If you purchase any topical steroid from over the pharmaceutical counter, ensure you follow the instructions on the leaflet.
 Otherwise, you should adhere strictly to the doctor’s prescription.
-Most times, these substances are applied to the affected part once or twice daily for two weeks or more.
+These substances are often applied to the affected part once or twice daily for two weeks or more.
 It should be used less frequently as treatments commence.
 The use of these medications should be reduced to once a day to avoid the occurrence of topical steroid withdrawal.

-Also, it should not be applied all over the body but rather, just the affected parts of the body.
-It should be applied gently into the skin.
+Also, it should not be applied all over the body but to the affected parts.
+It should be applied gently to the skin.
 If you use emollients, avoid using both substances at the same time.
 Give a 30 minutes time difference between the applications of both substances.
 These emollients help to relieve skin irritation and dryness.

 The Finger Print Unit

-The fingerprint unit acts as a guide for the use of the right dosage of topical steroids in the treatment of skin conditions.
+The fingerprint unit acts as a guide for using the right dosage of topical steroids in treating skin conditions.
 You squeeze a quantity of the product from the tip of your finger to the first crease.
-This quantity should be enough to treat skin conditions that occur over a patch of your skin that is two times the size of your palm.
+This quantity should be enough to treat skin conditions over a patch of your skin two times the size of your palm.
 However, the dosage will still depend on what is being treated and the part of the body it is being treated.
-This is major because some parts of the body have thinner skin layers and hence more sensitive, than other parts.
-This dosage often referres to as FTUs(s).
+This is major because some body parts have thinner skin layers and are hence more sensitive than others.
+This dosage is often referred to as FTUs(s).

 The absorption of topical steroids into the body occurs in different ways.
 For instance, the greatest absorption happens through the skin layer of the genitals, eyelids, and creases.
 Hence, potent and highly potent topical steroids should not be used on these parts of the skin.